Syncano/website/pages/blog/2015-03-23-data-structures-in-javascript/index.md

 var sorted_map = mori.sorted_map(2, "two", 3, "three", 1, "one");
 mori.get(sorted_map, 2);
 ```

-<h3>Buckets-js</h3>
+### Buckets-js

 As powerful as Mori is, the syntax is very functional.
-So I also include <a href="https://github.com/mauriciosantos/buckets">buckets-js</a>.
+So I also include [buckets-js](https://github.com/mauriciosantos/buckets).
 Buckets isn't as fully featured and it doesn't give you a way to enumerate, but it is object oriented, which is nice for data structures.